Para Canoeing Programme Launched To Wider Canoeing Community

 The SportCares Foundation and Movement was set up in late 2012 to help people live better lives through sport.
 From underprivileged children to people of all ages with disabilities to enthusiastic volunteers to needy seniors to generous donors, sport can be a channel to empower people to live better.
 Designed to use sport as a force for social good, SportCares will work with other concerned agencies to develop and support sustainable, scalable programming to engage the vulnerable segments of our society.
 SportCares is a key recommendation of Sport Singapore’s (SportSG) Vision 2030: Live Better through Sport master plan.

 About Singapore Canoe Federation

-Asian Women's Welfare Association (AWWA), established in 1970, is a Singapore registered voluntary welfare organization and a full member of the National Council of Social Services.
-AWWA empowers the disadvantaged to maximize their potential to lead dignified and independent lives in providing Family Services, Elderly Services, Educational Services, Integration Services, and Caregiver Services to their clients.
+Asian Women’s Welfare Association (AWWA), established in 1970, is a Singapore registered voluntary welfare organisation and a full member of the National Council of Social Services.
+AWWA empowers the disadvantaged to maximise their potential to lead dignified and independent lives in providing Family Services, Elderly Services, Educational Services, Integration Services, and Caregiver Services to their clients.